MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 # [DASH Changing Keys](#tab/case2)

-- mp4 based asset
+- mp4 based asset.
-- DASH manifest
+- DASH manifest.
-- Fixed Key along the asset
-- Different Keys for the different tracks and representations.
-For example, use a different key for all the video tracks above 1080p, to restrict access to the 4K resolution to some clients.
+- Keys changing from time to time over the duration of the asset, by periods.
+- Same single key for all tracks and representations (bitrates), or different keys for different tracks and representations (bitrates).

+#### Supported
+- Supported on Windows 10 Fall Creators Update (released October 2017) and above
 - PlayReady Header in the manifest at the AdaptationSet level, or in the DASH init segment.
 The single PlayReady Header contains a list of all the KIDs used for all the tracks and representations of the stream.

-#### Supported
+#### Sample
-- Supported on Windows 10 Fall Creators Update (released October 2017) and above

-#### Asset Manifest
+DASH Manifest

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <MPD ...>